West Virginia OSHA Training

 - Weights & Measures

 A top initiative for the West Virginia Division of Labor is to ensure the safety of rides and attractions at amusement parks.
 To protect the public from unsafe rides, each one must be inspected annually and before it is used for the first time.
-People visiting local amusement parks are encouraged to look for a decal with the current year punched to indicate if the ride has a valid permit to operate safely.
+People visiting local amusement parks are encouraged to look for a decal with the current year punched, which indicates the ride has a valid permit to operate safely.

 West Virginia Top OSHA Violations